erlerobot/robot_blockly/README.md

 - Design you own block and then add the metadata to: `blocks` and `generators` in the block repository.
 An xml snippet should be included in any Javascript file of the block repository, please see [sr_blockly](https://github.com/shadow-robot/sr_blockly/toolbox) for an example of how to do this.
 - catkin_make will automatically merge all Javascript files into a single file.
 So in case if you have changed Javascript file you need to run catkin_make.

+#### Dynamic data loading from server
+Sometimes it is convinient to load data from server for component

 ### License
 blockly has been built based on [blockly](http://github.com/google/blockly), [ACE](http://github.com/erlerobot/ace-builds) and Bootstrap.
 Refer to their sources for the corresponding licenses.